rockersuke/triz2DAAD/README.md

 - Option -idloc will automatically create location identifiers with #define directives.
 - Option -lobj will make any object with its name marked with [l] a light source, instead of just object 0.
 - Option -blockall will block "ALL" actions in the resulting template.
-- Option -dr will create a DAAD Ready 0.7 compatible template.
+- Option -dr sets -dsf mode and will create a DAAD Ready 0.7 compatible template.
 - Option -ink will set ink colour in 16 bits (default 1).

 Links: